lliamscholtz/dapp-truffle-nextjs/README.md

 Source: https://www.trufflesuite.com/boxes/truffle-next

-| This repo follows the source above but upgrades Node Packages to their latest versions.
-It also makes a few minor adjustments to run with these upgrades.
+| This repo follows the source above but updates Node Packages to their latest versions.
+It also makes a few minor adjustments to run with these updates.

 ## Installation